Welcome to the AIOMFAC website

 This section lists important events and changes related to AIOMFAC-web in reverse chronological order.

 August 13, 2018: Several changes were made to hardware, software and content of the AIOMFAC website.
 (1) The website is now hosted permanently on a new server at McGill University, accessible via the following URL: https://aiomfac.lab.mcgill.ca.
 The previous, temporary server at McGill will redirect to this address.
 The Caltech-hosted website remains available.
 (2) The contents of this page as well as the Hints & Examples page, previously listed as "Help" page, were updated.
 (3) A new option on the "Run model" input form makes it possible to display the model results page in a new browser tab.
 This allows keeping the input form open for easier adjustments.
 (4) AIOMFAC-web has been updated to version 2.20, which includes minor revisions and optimization of the code.
-(5) For the adventurous: the Fortran source code of the AIOMFAC-web version 2.20 and supporting information is made availabe publicly via https://github.com/andizuend/AIOMFAC.
+(5) For the adventurous: the Fortran source code of the AIOMFAC-web version 2.20 (and future updates) and supporting information is made availabe publicly via https://github.com/andizuend/AIOMFAC.

 November 22, 2017: Recent hardware issues and related repairs of the server at Caltech have caused temporary unavailability of this website.
 To avoid longer unavailabilities in future, the AIOMFAC model website is now also hosted on a server at McGill University, currently accessible via the following URL: http://web.meteo.mcgill.ca/aiomfac/.
 The Caltech-hosted website (http://www.aiomfac.caltech.edu) remains available.